We have temporarily revised our family and guest policy due to the coronavirus pandemic. View our temporary family and visitor restrictions.

-To bring or not to bring…that is the question many people ask when coming to our hospitals to visit a patient.
+To bring or not to bring…that is the question many people ask when coming to our hospitals.
 Though this list is not all-inclusive, we think it's a good overview.
 If you have a specific “To bring or not to bring” question, contact us and we will address it.

 What To Bring